Lucas-Shaiman/Start-Here/README.md

 ## **What are your career goals?**

 * As of right now I'm still plotting my career course however, I would really like to pursue something within the FinTech space.
-I am currently looking into project management given my previous management experience, product development, or something in the blockchain space.
+I am currently looking into project management given my previous management experience, product development, business intelligence, or something in the blockchain space.

 ## **Why did you choose FinTech as a career path?**

 * I chose a career in FinTech in order to align myself more with where the future of finance is heading.
 I consider myself to be a lifetime learner and am really curious about what will be developed in this space in the future and would love to be a part of it.
 I love technology and am facinated by what you can accomplish with big data.
-I plan to expand my skillset in this more STEM realted field in order to remain employable and be able to understand the future of this emmerging technology.
+I plan to expand my skillset in this more STEM realted field in order to remain employable and be able to understand the future of these emmerging technologies.